Investing Taxes in Germany (2026):

 VWCE over VWRL, VUAA over VUSA.
 The Vorabpauschale only taxes a small notional amount annually — the tax deferral advantage on the full dividend stream is preserved.

-Every sale triggers a taxable event on any gain.
+Every sale triggers a taxable event on any gain — FIFO applies to all units.
 If you’re happy with your ETF, stay in it.
-Fund mergers (e.g. Amundi index changes) are treated as taxable disposals in Germany.
+Fund mergers (e.g. Amundi index changes) are also treated as taxable disposals in Germany.

 Brokers that handle German tax automatically